-To keep this short the links, to my other articles will provide the detail, if you need it, about growing flowers, fruit, vegetables and herbs that are cheap and easy to grow and other tips like making compost, sowing seeds and selecting plants that will grow in your type of soil.
+To keep this short, links to my articles will provide the detail, if you need it.
+Covering growing flowers, fruit, vegetables and herbs that are cheap and easy to grow.
+Other stuff like making compost, sowing seeds and selecting plants that will grow in your type of soil.

 How to find cheap or free gardening tools.

 Second-hand gardening tools, planters, material to make raised beds, etc. can all be found cheaply at car boots or in the classified adds section of the local paper.

 Probably, your best bet to save money will be the Freecycle website.
 The Network is a charity in the United Kingdom and worldwide.
 Freecycle is a worldwide network of "gifting" groups to divert reusable goods from landfills.
 It is where people in your area advertise unwanted tools, even topsoil, in fact everything you will need to start gardening and it is all free to collect.
 You may have to wait a bit for the particular piece of equipment you want.
 It will turn up.

 So my advice would be to, never buy new, you really won't need to.
 Charity shops are great for finding gardening clothing too.